08 - Admin - Campus Closure

 “In light of all the challenges of daily life and struggles in our respective worlds, I wanted to share the example of an amazing, young man who happens to volunteer with our Virtual STEAM program and Community Innovation Challenges.
 He (and his sister) have been working tirelessly on helping package STEM-kits to be distributed to under-served populations of OPS students (Kennedy/Springlake Elementary) to supplement and enrich their remote learning.
 He is also a leader among his peers in creating the student version of Prairie STEM at Brownell Talbot (JuSTEMagine).
 I’m humbled by his commitment to serve.
 To show our appreciation, we are now trying to help them promote their student-led project to deal with inequities in education, specifically internet connectivity for all.
 If possible, could you share the following with your networks (high schools or community organizations) who are looking for more engagement from their students during this distanced world of education.”

-For more information on Jack’s project - juSTEMagine Virtual Challenge, go to the website here.
+For more information on Jack’s project visit the juSTEMagine Virtual Challenge website.

 Contact Us